ImAgent: A Unified Multimodal Agent Framework for Test-Time Scalable Image Generation: Abstract

 \section{Abstract}

-Recent text-to-image (T2I) models have made remarkable progress in generating visually realistic and semantically coherent images.
-However, they still suffer from randomness and inconsistency with the given prompts, particularly when textual descriptions are vague or underspecified.
-Existing approaches, such as prompt rewriting, best-of-N sampling, and self-refinement, can mitigate these issues but usually require additional modules and operate independently, hindering test-time scaling efficiency and increasing computational overhead.
-In this paper, we introduce \ours, a training-free unified multimodal agent that integrates reasoning, generation, and self-evaluation within a single framework for efficient test-time scaling.
-Guided by a policy controller, multiple generation actions dynamically interact and self-organize to enhance image fidelity and semantic alignment without relying on external models.
-Extensive experiments on image generation and editing tasks demonstrate that \ours consistently improves over the backbone and even surpasses other strong baselines where the backbone model fails, highlighting the potential of unified multimodal agents for adaptive and efficient image generation under test-time scaling.
+Recent text-to-image (T2I) models have achieved remarkable progress in generating visually realistic and semantically coherent images.
+However, their outputs often suffer from randomness and inconsistency with the given prompts, especially when textual descriptions are vague or underspecified.
+Existing test-time strategies, such as prompt rewriting, best-of-N sampling, and iterative refinement, can alleviate these issues but typically rely on multiple external components and operate independently, resulting in extra computational overhead and limited efficiency in test-time scaling.
+To address these challenges, we propose \ours, a training-free unified multimodal agent built upon Unified Multimodal Models (UMMs) for adaptive and efficient test-time scaling.
+Unlike prior pipelines that assemble separate models for reasoning, generation, and evaluation, \ours\ integrates a policy controller and multiple generation actions within a single UMM.
+The policy controller dynamically selects and coordinates actions based on observation history, enabling structured refinement and improved semantic alignment without introducing external modules.
+Extensive experiments on image generation and image editing tasks demonstrate that \ours\ consistently improves over its backbone model and even surpasses strong baselines in challenging cases where the backbone alone fails, highlighting the effectiveness of \ours for scalable and adaptive image generation. \keywords{Image Generation \and Test-Time Scaling \and Unified Multimodal Models}